New to Road Scholar? Sign up

 Breakfast: Breakfast at the resort.

-Lunch: Lunch is included along our journey.
+Lunch: Lunch is included at a farm to table type of restaurant along our journey.

 Afternoon: This afternoon we visit a traditional Vermont Sugarhouse and meet with the sugar maker to discuss their operation and sample delicious Vermont syrup.